hackclub/hackclub/workshops/seven_segment_display/README.md

 ![button connected](https://cloud-krdvm0bjz.vercel.app/5step-1.png)

-Yeah, now the time has come to connect the 7 segment display to the Arduino board.
+Now the time has come to connect the Seven segment display to the Arduino board.
 You will find the seven-segment display port number when you take your mouse pointer near the respective port.
 On the first step, connect the `g` port of the seven segment display to the other end port of the resistor, connected to the `5` pin of Arduino.